 How to Cook Chicken Curry With Coconut Milk (Curry Manok Iban Talum)

-- 1 spring chicken cut into serving pieces
+- 1 whole spring chicken cut into serving pieces

 - 1 tablespoon salt